8 SLP Certifications that May Help Advance Your Career

 Lee Silverman Voice Treatment Certification (LSVT LOUD)

-Lee Silverman Voice Treatment (LSVT LOUD) is a type of speech treatment used for people with neurological conditions like Parkinson’s disease and progressive supranuclear palsy.
-It helps people use their voice at a normal loudness level by recalibrating their perceptions.
+Lee Silverman Voice Treatment (LSVT) is a speech treatment for patients with neurological conditions like Parkinson’s disease and progressive supranuclear palsy.
+With LSVT, patients can make improvements to their pitch variation and loudness when speaking through one-on-one sessions with a speech therapist.
 Effective treatment can lead to outcomes including:

 • Improvement in loudness